-When my daughter Athena turned eight, she decided to ask her friends to bring donations to two charities: Wildlife Images in Grants Pass and Friends of Trees in Portland, Oregon, so that instead of getting presents she could help animals and plants.
+A green birthday party?
+When my daughter Athena turned eight, she decided to ask her friends to bring donations to two charities: Wildlife Images in Grants Pass, Oregon, and Friends of Trees in Portland, Oregon.
+Instead of getting presents for herself, she wanted to help animals and plants.

-She also asked her friends to walk and bike to her birthday party, and to wrap gently used presents (if they decided to bring those instead of cash) in recycled gift wrap.
+In the spirit of having a green birthday party, she also asked her friends to walk and bike to the party, and to wrap gently used presents (if they decided to bring those instead of cash) in recycled gift wrap.

-We made goodie bags out of an old calendar and did not use any paper plates or disposable napkins.
+We asked that nothing be store bought.
+And we made goodie bags out of an old calendar and didn’t use any paper plates or disposable napkins.

-I wrote an article about this for the Back Page of the Ashland Daily Tidings.
+I wrote an article about throwing a green birthday party for the Back Page of the Ashland Daily Tidings:

 When Paul Giancarlo suggested to his not-yet-6-year-old twins that they host a “green” birthday party, his son Gabriel burst into tears.
 His mom, Mary Shaffer, asked her son why he was crying and Gabriel said that he didn’t like that color and he didn’t want everything to be green.